mk-Guvi/AddCart/README.md

 15.)create the delete  button in counter.jsx and add attribute the calls the props that can delete the counter button

 16.)In counters.jsx,add handle delete function that removes the counter button and updates with reminng counters and call this function as an onDelete attribute  and add counter attribute with counter object so that we can access the its values.

+17.)create a reset button in counters.jsx withh on click attribute tyhat calls the functtion handleReset which resets the value of counters to zero.